handsontable/handsontable/docs/content/guides/cell-features/selection.md

 ## Style the selection area

-The background color can be easily changed using CSS styles.
+You can easily change the background color, using CSS styles.
 The main, light blue background color is defined in the `.area` class.

 For non-adjacent selection, multiple classes are making each level a bit darker.
 These classes are called `area-1`, `area-2`, etc.